Lunedor/The_Writer/README.md

 It will open pywebview GUI to use app also you can use it via browser

 Open your web browser and navigate to http://localhost:5000

+Or you can download .exe file from release and start to app without needing installation.

 ## Keyboard Shortcut List